 Absolutely!
 It will already be listed in your Source List.
 Just select it and press the Scan Now button as if it were any other file or folder.

 Some incompatibilities have been reported with other anti-virus products so we’d always recommend having only one on your Mac at any one time.

 Send us your suspicious file and we’ll check it out for you.
 And equally, if you’ve got a file that you KNOW has malware and wasn’t picked up by us, send us that suspicious file too and we’ll sort it out as soon as possible.

 For some reason, your computer has failed to download the entire file.
 Try to download it again and, for good measure, try using a different browser.

 Although one way to remove the infection is simply to delete the infected file, this isn’t always feasible and may not actually solve the problem anyway.
 What you want to do is quit all your office programs (Word, Excel, PowerPoint, Entourage etc) and delete Word’s Normal file (which you’ll find in Home Folder/Documents/Microsoft User Data/Normal).
 Now, empty the trash, open up Word again, go to Word Menu/Preferences/Security and put a tick in the box under Macro Security.
 Open each of your infected Word documents in turn and click Disable Macros when the warning comes up.
 Then copy and paste the contents into a new document and delete the original.

-First of all, quit ClamXAV Sentry (if you use it) and make sure it’s not set to launch at log in.
-Then simply drag ClamXAV.app to the trash; after a few seconds you’ll see a message asking if you would also like to uninstall the scanning engine.
-If this doesn’t happen, you can download the uninstaller and run it manually.
-The uninstaller will remove the scanning engine and any schedules you’ve got set up.
+You can simply drag ClamXAV.app to the trash; after a few seconds you’ll see a message asking if you would also like to uninstall the scanning engine.
+If this doesn’t happen or it doesn’t appear to have worked, you can download the uninstaller and run it manually.
+The uninstaller will remove the scanning engine, preferences and any schedules you’ve got set up.
 But we’ll be sorry to see you go.